travisdoor/bl/docs/old/language.md

 ```

-Function arguments may be "comptime", comptime arguments cause the new function implementation to be generated each time the function is used.

 ### Named function

 Function associated with name can be later called by this name.
 In this case we treat function like